logicalclocks/logicalclocks.github.io/docs/setup_installation/common/autoscaling.md

   </figure>
 </p>

 Once you have clicked on *Configure autoscale* you will access a form allowing you to configure the autoscaling.
-This form is in two parts.
-In the first part, you configure the autoscaling for general-purpose compute nodes.
-In the second part, you configure the autoscaling for nodes equipped with GPUs.
-In both parts you will have to set up the following:
+You can configure the following:

 1. The instance type you want to use.
-You can decide to not enable the autoscaling for GPU nodes by selecting *No GPU autoscale*.
 2. The size of the instances' disk.
 3. The minimum number of workers.
 4. The maximum number of workers.